 - What is a type test certificate?

-The type test certificate documents the conformity of certain products, taking into account their design and construction.
-For this they are tested for compliance with certain EU standards and uniform minimum requirements throughout Europe before being placed on the market.
+The type test certificate documents the compliance of certain products, taking into account their design and construction.
+Products are tested for compliance with certain EU standards and uniform minimum requirements throughout Europe before being placed on the market.
 In the case of our certified charging stations, for example, this test falls within the scope of the Measuring Instruments Directive (MID) [Directive 2004/22/EC].

 c) PreCheck and installation